Band Candy

 "Band Candy" is the sixth episode of season three of the television show Buffy the Vampire Slayer.
-It was written by Jane Espenson, directed by Michael Lange, and first broadcast on November 10, 1998.
+It was written by Jane Espenson, directed by Michael Lange, and first broadcast on The WB on November 10, 1998.

+In one of the most popular Buffy episodes, the vampire Mr. Trick and English trouble-maker Ethan Rayne team up to provide a diversion — turning the adults into mental adolescents and creating an irresponsible town — so that the Mayor can pay tribute to a demon who can help him later.